nathanielburman/horror-the-mechanical-witch/README.md

 ...

+I fell in love with these cat girls.
+This cat girl is a goddess and a cat girl.
+I can't say this stuff.
+Why am I even saying this stuff right now?
+The cat girls.
+She this woman is in her 20s or somthething and she is also a cat. super hot cat.
+This was my third cat outing since the stuff four days ago starting.
+But this is the third cat girl and the third day of the fourth of some magic and this cat girl was actually the hottest too.
+She has the garter strap on which takes it to that level.
+Its just a distraction when your wearing it right? and, she has belly beads too and a shiny skirt and a black top and beautiful cat ears and beautiful long blue or pink hair that is vibrant and full of energy.

+And she was with two ther maidens of hers. they would play some games sitting in a chair and they would talk to me and to us and say numbers and they were beautiful and their words were better than ours.
+They talked about protection and discipline.
+Will you protect us?
+Do you want to discipline me?
+So, I do what is natural and I fall in love with the third Cat girl on the third day of cat girls with the third channel/flip of the phone, the third cat girl, Olivia.

+I needed to lay down for a minute, with her.
+But her friend took over the stream and was crowned to be the queen and I only saw the cat girl run by the camera really fast and then they all came back really fast and said good bye.
+But I totally missed the cat girl at the end.
+That was for me.
+She was missing and I don't know if anyone else realizes it except for me and who ever else was 100% connected to the cat girl.
+But she dissapears in the video at the end.

+There's cursed videos out there.
+Hell if you look around much you can find a cursed live stream right now, if you know where to look.
+And everything seems normal.

+This is a cursed stream right now.
+I have been designing this to be a weapon. fashioned with feather and cursed with glue.

+...

 ## First, draw a circle for protection.
 Then bubble it and then put this spell inside to help give your bubble some weight.
 Laugh, laugh a little.
 Here's one if you still want one.
 Spell: Everything is money.

 Now imagine it the color red.
 This bubble is maintained by a spirit at the top.
 And two spirits flank the bubble on each side.
 One spirit is below maintaining it.
 All spirits are women.